edgexfoundry/edgex-docs/docs_src/getting-started/native/Ch-BuildRunOnWindows.md

 ### Modify the configuration of the EdgeX Virtual Device Service

 The Virtual Device Service uses the Redis message bus like core-data does.
 Locate the `configuration.yaml` file in `device-virtual-go\cmd\res` folder.
-Open the file with an editor and change the Redis `MessageQueue` host address from `localhost` to the IP address of your Redis hosting machine.
+Open the file with an editor and change the Redis `MessageBus` host address from `localhost` to the IP address of your Redis hosting machine.

 ### Start Consul